pauiglesias/offload-chatgpt-streaming-demo/README.md

 ### Docker installed on your machine, or PHP with cUrl support, or using a Web server

-You can execute this demo using Docker, so you need to have it installed on your machine.
+You can execute this demo using [Docker](https://www.docker.com), so you need to have it installed on your machine.

-Alternatively, if you have installed PHP, you can run the standalone PHP Server.
+Alternatively, if you have installed PHP with cUrl support, you can run the standalone PHP Server.

-Another option is execute it through a web server with PHP support, like Apache or NGINX with php-fpm.
+Another option is execute it through a web server with PHP and PHP-cUrl support, like Apache or NGINX with php-fpm.

-Future plans will include server execution in the cloud using Edge services, so you do not need to install anything in your local machine.
+Future plans will include server execution in the cloud using Edge scripts services, so you do not need to install anything in your local machine.

-## Congiguration
+## Configuration

 Currently only server's side PHP execution is supported.